stanobi/streaem-product-manager/README.md

 # Streaem Product Service
 This is an application which helps to manage product data

-## Online version
-Application is successfully deploy to heroku and you can visit via https://alticci-sequence.herokuapp.com/swagger-ui.html

 ## Content
 View Project Structure description and Instruction.